yuchi1989/ssltimer/README.md

 Timer:
 * According to RFC 5246, using these cipher suite, as a client initiates a handshake with a TLS server, a 48-byte premaster secret will be encrypted using the public key of the server and sent to server in an ClientKeyExchange message.
 Then the server will decrypt the premaster secret with its private key.
 RFC 5246 requires that the 48-byte premaster secret begins with client_version(2 bytes) and followed by 46 random bytes.
 If the first two bytes are different from the client version, an alert "bad_record_mac" will be sent back from the server and the connection will be terminated by server.
 By timing the process from the clientKeyExchange message is sent to the alert "bad_record_mac" is received, we can approximate the time that the server uses to decrypt this encrypted premaster secret.

-Intuition:
-* We believe that if a server use blinding to protect itself from timing attack, the statistical features of the timing data will be different from the statistical features of the data collected from a server that is vulnerable to timing attack.

-Statistical features:

-* Timing data distribution with same input
-* Timing data variance with different input

 ### Project plan
 1. Implement SSL handshake protocol to automatically collect timing samples from an SSL server.
 (Done)